hujhax/austin-improv-wiki/Theatresports.md

 ** [[Teresa Troxel]]

 ## Third Run
-The third run is being directed by [[Roy Janik]], with assistance from [[Ryan Austin]].
+The third run was directed by [[Roy Janik]], with assistance from [[Ryan Austin]].

-In the 2013 run, the show opens with a 15-minute student bout, featuring two student teams captained by a member of the core cast.
-This is followed by an "exhibition match", featuring teams organized around some kind of theme.
-After an intermission, there is a "main event" bout, involving teams sponsored by local businesses and drawn from the show's cast.
-Each performance has a designated "snogger", or scenographer, who handles props, costumes, and scene-painting throughout the show.
+In the 2013 run, the show opened with a 15-minute student bout, featuring two student teams captained by a member of the core cast.
+This was followed by an "exhibition match", featuring teams organized around some kind of theme.
+After an intermission, there was a "main event" bout, involving teams sponsored by local businesses and drawn from the show's cast.
+Each performance had a designated "snogger", or scenographer, who handled props, costumes, and scene-painting throughout the show.

 The show runs in the downstairs theater.